VeriSilicon/vpe/readme.md

           Download/Downscale/Format conversion

-# 2. VPE Plugin description
+# 2. VPE Plugin Description

 VPE Plugin is for the multimedia frameworks to enable video transcoding, encoding, decoding and processing with VeriSilicon Platform Engine.
 Here VPE Plugin for FFmpeg is supported and to be extended to GStreamer and others.

-# 3. The overall architecture:
+# 3. VPE Overall Architecture
      +----------------------------------------+
      |              |              |          |
      |  FFmpeg      |  GStreamer   |   APP    |